stanford-scs/scp-spec/draft-mazieres-dinrg-scp-03.md

       output of the nomination protocol.)

-    * Otherwise (if no such `h` exists), if one or more values are confurmed nominated, then `ballot.value` is taken as the output of the deterministic combining function applied to all confirmed nominated values.
+    * Otherwise (if no such `h` exists), if one or more values are confirmed nominated, then `ballot.value` is taken as the output of the deterministic combining function applied to all confirmed nominated values.
 Note that because the NOMINATION and PREPARE phases run concurrently, the set of confirmed nominated values